This Post Contains Affiliate Links:

 Or add a mid-tone kaftan mostly in monochrome and that gorgeous bright red melton jacket from Millers below, along with the black Amy boots I’m wearing in the pictures above.

 Above, clockwise from top left: Ponte Pants, Red Melton Coat, Amy Mid Wedge boots (black), Detailed Kaftan Top was $35 from Millers.

 For a more casual winter look you could layer things and wear the pants with a loose fitting longer T shirt and a short length jacket with longer boots to match the colour of the jacket.
 Or ditch the jacket and add a more comfy loose fitting jumper with a bit of swing to the bottom, and include a soft pashmina to wrap around your shoulders against the chill.

 And be bold with colour.
 Sure you could just as well wear a black melton coat from Millers over the look below, but look how colour brightens the whole shaboodle up.
 A sparkly scarf with some complementing colours is another versatile winter addition to jazz up a grey wintery day.

 Have you a pair of black ponte pants in your wardrobe – what do you wear them with?
-If you don’t have a pair, why not grab a pair for $20?
-Or have a look at some of the similar clothes I’ve mentioned today by clicking on the Millers link on the right hand side in the sidebar.
+If you don’t have a pair, why not grab a pair and start experimenting.
+Or have a look at some of the similar clothes I’ve mentioned today by clicking on the Millers link.

 You’ll find a whole heap of different Ponte Pants to buy Here.ponte pants for women